mobilesec/secure-element-gpdroid-nfc/README.md

-﻿# GPDroid-NFC -- Global Platform Card Management Tool using NFC-API for Android
+﻿# GPDroid-NFC -- Global Platform Card Management Tool using the Android NFC API

 This Android application is designed to manage applets on GlobalPlatform-compliant contactless smartcards.
 You can install and delete applets to and from a contactless